Ralumbi/ot-playbook/README.md

 ## 🧐 About <a name = "about"></a>

 The project started with the idea I've gotten from <a href="https://github.com/DevelopersPL/" target="_blank">DevelopersPL</a> which made the very first version of such playbook tibia otserver related.
-The reason I have made a new one is because I've been working with Marcus from <a href="https://mastercores.com" target="_blank">MasterCores</a> and <a href="https://retrocores.com" target="_blank">RetroCores</a>.
-The needs here were getting very huge as in many server installs and testing new server company's.
-Installing a complete server over and over manually gets you freaked out so we needed something which was just having what we demanded to have in there.
+The reason I have made a new one is because I've been working with many different servers.
+The needs were getting very huge as in many server installs and testing new server company's.
+Installing a complete server over and over manually gets you freaked out so I needed something which was just having what I demanded to have.
 Where the one which was already out there having too many extra's up for installation.

 ## 🏁 Getting Started <a name = "getting_started"></a>